List of The Flash characters: Cisco Ramon / Vibe / Mecha-Vibe

 Francisco Baracus "Cisco" Ramon (portrayed by Carlos Valdes; seasons 1–7) is a mechanical engineering genius who works at S.T.A.R.
 Labs.
-Beginning in season two, he operates as the superhero Vibe using metahuman visions and the ability to create breaches to other places.
-He loses his abilities in season five, but they are temporarily restored during the Crisis.
+Since season two, he operates as the superhero Vibe using metahuman visions and the ability to create breaches to other places until season five but his abilities are temporarily restored during season six for the Crisis.
 In season seven, he uses technology to mimic his former abilities as Mecha-Vibe and leaves Central City for a job at A.R.G.U.S. with his girlfriend Kamilla Hwang.